 Figure F-1: EAS Relocation on Simultaneous Connectivity over Source and Target PSA

 The user has established a PDU Session.
-This PDU Session has a local PSA (source L-PSA), which could be the PSA of a PDU Session with distributed anchor connectivity or one additional local PSA of a PDU Session with Session Breakout.
-There has been a EAS Discovery procedure as described in clauses 6.2.2.2 and 6.2.3.2 (the procedure is conditioned to the connectivity model) for one or more applications.
-Application traffic is served by source EAS over the PDU Session local PSA.
+This PDU Session has a local PSA (source L-PSA), which could be the PSA of a PDU Session with Distributed Anchor connectivity or one additional local PSA of a PDU Session with Session Breakout.
+There has been an EAS Discovery procedure as described in clauses 6.2.2.2 and 6.2.3.2 (the procedure is conditioned to the connectivity model) for one or more applications.
+Application traffic is served by source EAS over the Local PSA.

-1. User mobility triggers SMF to select a new local PSA (target L-PSA) that is closer to the user at current user location.
+1. User mobility triggers SMF to select a new Local PSA (target L-PSA) that is closer to current user location.
 In this scenario, the re-anchoring procedures that provide Simultaneous Connectivity over Source and Target PSA are described in TS 23.502 [3]:

 - For Distributed Anchor, in clause 4.3.5.2 for Change of SSC mode 3 PDU Session Anchor with multiple PDU Sessions and in clause 4.3.5.3 for Change of SSC mode 3 PDU Session Anchor with IPv6 Multi-homed PDU Session.

 - For Session Breakout, in clause 4.3.5.7 for Simultaneous change of Branching Point or UL CL and additional PSA for a PDU Session.

+The SMF may notify an AF for the early and/or late notifications on the UP-path change event as described in clause 4.3.6.3 in TS 23.502 [3].

 2. When the connectivity is available on target L-PSA, the connectivity via source L-PSA is still available during certain time (that is provisioned and controlled as described in these TS 23.502 [3] procedures).
 The application traffic can continue to run over the established UE-EAS connections.